 This analysis is part of the USC-Brookings Schaeffer Initiative for Health Policy, which is a partnership between Economic Studies at Brookings and the University of Southern California Schaeffer Center for Health Policy & Economics.
 The Initiative aims to inform the national health care debate with rigorous, evidence-based analysis leading to practical recommendations using the collaborative strengths of USC and Brookings.
-The Commonwealth Foundation has provided a grant to the Brookings Institution to support the work on which this post is based.
+The Commonwealth Fund has provided a grant to the Brookings Institution to support the work on which this post is based.
 This post originally appeared in Health Affairs on July 9, 2019.

 Nonresident Fellow - Economic Studies, USC-Brookings Schaeffer Initiative for Health Policy